Right to Buy Scheme

 Right to Buy discount

-The maximum discount amount, in the financial year 2024/25, that can be applied to either freehold or leasehold properties in England is £102.400 with the exception of London boroughs.
-This discount is for applications received on or after 6 April 2024, discounts do not apply retrospectively.
+The maximum discount amount ,set by the Government, that can be applied to either freehold or leasehold properties in England is £38,000 in the Winchester area for applications received on or after 21st November 2024.
+Before this date, the maximum discount was £102,400..
+Discounts cannot be applied retrospectively.

 In the event that the Council has spent money in building or acquiring your home your discount will be less.
 In such cases a 'Cost Floor' rule will apply, see below for further details: